politics

 Video: America; A Next Developed Country

 Now that the factories are gone and the rest of the World has copied all of our tricks (while not copying our mistakes) it is time to move on.
 What is that next watershed economic paradigm?
 Who is going to figure this one out?
-The ones who do will define the new meaning of “A Most Developed Country”
+The one who does will define the new meaning of “A Most Developed Country”

 Video: Money vs. Productivity